descope/descope-php/README.md

 ## Running the PHP Sample App

+In the `sample/static/descope.js`, replace the **projectId** with your Descope Project ID, which you can find in the [Descope Console](https://app.descope.com/settings/project).

+If you haven't already, make sure you run the composer command listed above, to install the necessary SDK packages.

-Run this command, from the root directory, to install the necessary dependencies and start the sample app:
+Then, run this command from the root directory, to start the sample app:

 ```
 php -S localhost:3000 -t sample/